-The Jazz & Democracy Project® Curriculum Think Tank is J&D’s professional development course for teachers, as well as a burgeoning network of teachers utilizing J&D materials and pedagogy in learning spaces from elementary school to higher education.
+The Jazz & Democracy Project® Curriculum Think Tank is J&D’s professional development course as well as a burgeoning network of educators utilizing J&D materials and pedagogy in learning spaces from elementary school to higher education.

-- Tech savvy teachers with command of classroom management and subject matter who possess a strong desire to integrate the arts into their teaching
+- Tech savvy educators with command of their learning spaces and subject matter who possess a strong desire to deepen their pedagogy with arts integration

 - Modelling of complete lessons

 - Modelling of key J&D activities, e.g. Whackin’ The Blues®* and Democracy Jam®*

 - A full set of Boomwhackers® for your classroom* + coupon code for a future purchase

 - Best practices for utilizing live musicians in your classroom*